 Talking to Children about Substance Abuse in the Home

-Keeping the addiction of a parent a secret can cause a child to feel guilty or shameful.
+Keeping a parent’s substance use a secret can cause a child to feel guilty or shameful.
 Children of addicts often feel abandoned due to the lack of emotional availability from their parents.

 The consequences of addict parents can be detrimental.
 Substance abuse can break up a family, or cause the children to be removed from the home.
 This affects children in different ways.

 Some can become withdrawn and exhibit shyness, while other children lash out in explosive behavior and violence.
 Children of addict parents are also susceptible to developing issues with self-esteem, attachment, autonomy, and trust.